Everything Apple announced at WWDC 2020

 Mac transitions to ARM

-In what could hardly be described as a well-kept secret, Apple finally confirmed what everyone pretty much already knew: the company is shifting its Mac computers from Intel’s Core-series CPUs to ARM-based processors developed in-house by Apple.
-Moreover, this transition will allow Macs to run apps that that were designed for iPhones and iPads.
+In what could hardly be described as a well-kept secret, Apple finally confirmed what everyone pretty much already knew: The company is shifting its Mac computers from Intel’s Core-series CPUs to ARM-based processors developed in-house by Apple.
+Moreover, this transition will allow Macs to run apps that were designed for iPhones and iPads.

 Apple said that it expects to ship its first ARM-powered Macs by the end of 2020.